Hot Weather Safety Advice From Hancock Public Health - WFIN Local News

 Hot Weather Safety Advice From Hancock Public Health

-Hancock Public Health wants you to be safe during the heatwave that’ll impact Ohio beginning on Monday and is providing residents with some tips for staying cool.
+Hancock Public Health wants you to be safe during the heatwave that’s impacting Ohio this week and is providing residents with some tips for staying cool.

 We spoke with Laura Reinhart, nurse practitioner for Hancock Public Health who says the most important things are to stay cool and hydrated and inside air conditioned buildings whenever possible.